mem0ai/mem0/CONTRIBUTING.md

 poetry run pytest
 ```

 Several packages have been removed from Poetry to make the package lighter.
-Therefore, it is recommended to install the missing libraries individually to ensure all tests pass.
+Therefore, it is recommended to run `make install_all` to install the remaining packages and ensure all tests pass.

 Make sure that all tests pass before submitting a pull request.